Bobcats return 103 receptions, 1,450 yards and 14 touchdowns from last year's unit

 Dixon began his pro career with the Tampa Bay Buccaneers where he played from 1984-85 and again in 1987.
 He played for the Arena Football League’s Washington Commandos in 1987 and the Detroit Drive from 1988-91.
 He led the AFL in scoring and receiving in both the 1987 and 1988 seasons.
 Dixon, a receiver and linebacker, was the AFL’s Ironman of the Year in 1988 and was named the 1988 Arena Bowl’s Ironman of the Game.
 The Sports Network named him one of the Arena Football League’s top 10 players of all time.
 In the spring of 2012, Dixon was selected as one of the AFL’s top 25 all-time players.

-Dixon earned a bachelor's degree in criminal justice from the University of Florida in 1985.
-He and his wife, Sandra, have two children, Brittany and Ian, who is a current player.
+Dixon earned a bachelor’s degree in criminal justice from the University of Florida in 1985.
+He and his wife, Sandra, have two children, Brittany and Ian, who finished his playing career at Ohio in 2015.